 Religions involve creationism, morality, concepts of good and evil, and a code of conduct to live by.

 So does spirituality.

 Some spiritualists may believe that god (or a god) created the world.
 “Ah ha, so you are religious then,” people say.
 Not really.
 Just because you believe that a god created the world doesn’t mean it’s the god of the bible or one of the Hindu gods.
 A spiritualist might believe the creator is a god only they themselves know.
 Or they might believe the world was created by a four-headed monkey.

 Spiritualists are free to believe anything they want, because spirituality is subjective and individual.

 I’m a deeply spiritual person myself, and my spirituality heavily influences my concept of morality.

-And that’s another important part of spirituality.
-Spiritualists are free to adopt parts of religions while not following that religions as the be all and end all.
+Spiritualists are free to adopt different parts of different religions while not following that religions as the be-all-end-all.

 Spiritual people often accept some aspect of religions.
 But they’re not forced to believe them.